yarafe/Test2/doc/config-management-connections.md

 ### Proxy configuration
 FGT-Vm will be able to access internet only via web proxy.
-You can find [here](https://docs.fortinet.com/document/flex-vm/1.0.0/deployment-guide/256339/injecting-flex-vm-license-via-web-proxy#Confirmi) the steps to configure web proxy in order to inject flex vm license.
+This can be done in the similar way for configuration web proxy to inject flex vm license.

+You can find [here](https://docs.fortinet.com/document/flex-vm/1.0.0/deployment-guide/256339/injecting-flex-vm-license-via-web-proxy#Confirmi) more dtails.

 Microsoft provides access control lists (ACL) on Azure networking attaching to a subnet or a network interface of a virtual machine.
 Debugging is possible by writing logs to a Storage Account or Azure Log Analytics.
 More information can be found [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-nsg-manage-log)